 ![]() |

 A small (3.5 inches tall) painting by T. Hicks of Abraham Lincoln.
-This is believed to be the same Thomas Hicks (1823-1890) whose cousin, Edward Hicks, paintings of "The Peaceable Kingdom" were so popular in the mid-1800s.
+This is the Thomas Hicks (1823-1890) whose cousin, Edward Hicks, painted "The Peaceable Kingdom" which were so popular in the mid-1800s.
 Thomas trained in Edward's sign and coach painting shop c.
 1836-38.
 Thomas Hicks was also known for his portraits, many of which depicted celebrities, including Abraham Lincoln, George Washington, and Charles Dickens.

 |